Sandwash: History

-The Early Years
+The early years

 The earliest incarnation of Sandwash was formed in the summer of 1999 when Michael (Mike) Fillon and his then 12-year-old brother Jay Fillon began writing songs together.
 The music was intended for submission to Square Japan as part of the then yet to be developed Final Fantasy animated feature film.
 But frustrated with the limited means to record music in Dubai, the brothers scrapped the project and the songs weren't recorded or performed until two years later.

 In 2001, the Fillons put together a group and entered the Dubai College Battle of the Bands, the only major music event for young musicians in the country back then.
 This was the first time the band was billed as Sandwash.
 The line-up consisted of Mike Fillon on vocals and guitars, Jay Fillon on drums, Aristotle Tinio on guitars, and Cromwell Ojeda on bass.
 The band performed an original track called ‘Your World’ and received the ‘Best Vocalist’ award.